ember-learn/ember-blog/content/ember-released-6-8.md

 #### `ember init` with file names or globs

 `ember init` is a little known (and under documented) functionality of the `ember-cli` blueprint system.
-An even less known functionality was the ability to filter the files that get reinitilised by a path or a glob when running `ember init`.
+An even less known functionality was the ability to filter the files that get reinitialized by a path or a glob when running `ember init`.
 We know that this was a mostly unknown feature because it was never added to the `ember init --help` documentation and it has been broken for some time.
 Instead of trying to fix it for all the new blueprints we opted to deprecate the functionality.
 You can read more about the deprecation on the [deprecation guide for `init-no-file-names`](https://deprecations.emberjs.com/id/init-no-file-names/)

 #### `ember new --embroider`